 “I gets ta tell my tales ‘bout ol’ Huck?”

 “Well, those an’ sumthin’ ‘bout Jace.
 He’s bin livin’ in Lauderdale with y’all, right?”

 “Well, be ready.”

 “Jist fer LA?”

-‘Gator piped up.
+‘Gator pipes up.
 “I like it.
-Rockets, like ‘Gator, goin’ sumwheres.
+Rockets, like ‘Gator, yer goin’ sumwheres.
 Ya cain’t be stopped.”

-I was sure I didn’t need approval from the Iowan ranch crowd.
+I sure don’t need approval from the Iowa ranch crowd.